MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/05-data-archiving.md

 teaching: 10
 exercises: 15
 questions:
-- "What is Data Archiving?"
+- "1 What is Data Archiving?"
-- "Where to archive datasets?"
+- "2 What are Data Repositories?"
-- "What is a DOI, and why is it important."
+- "3 What is a DOI, and why is it important?"
 objectives:
 - "The participant will understand the importance of archiving datasets on trusted data repositories."
 - "The participant will learn the significance of the Digital Object Identifier (DOI)."